justinrgarrard/world-of-naevis.net/docs/adventuring/downtime/index.md

 {: .downtime}
 > **Fighter: Conditioning Drills**
 >
 > Start the next session with temporary hit points equal to twice your character level.
-You may change your Fighting Style to any other Fighting Style.
+You can change your *Fighting Style* to any other *Fighting Style*.

 {: .downtime}
 > **Rogue: Thievery**
 >
 > Waive the downtime fee.
-You may change the skills you have Expertise in to any other skill you are proficient with.
+You can replace the skills you have *Expertise* in with any other skills you are proficient with.

 {: .downtime}
 > **Wizard: Research**
 >
-> Either add a scroll's spell to your spellbook, or create a first-level spell scroll from an existing spell in your spellbook.
-You do not need to pay a gold cost for either activity.
+> You can choose to perform one or more of the following:
+>
+> * (25 gp) Add a spell from a scroll to your spellbook
+> * (25 gp) Create a first-level [scroll](../../gear/scrolls) from a spell in your spellbook
+>
+> The cost of both options is halved when using a relevant feature (i.e. _Evocation Savant_).

 ---